 A key component of OmniSci Core’s innovation advantage is the JIT (Just-In-Time) compilation framework built on LLVM (Low-level Virtual Machine).
 By pre-generating compiled code for the query, OmniSci avoids many of the memory bandwidth and cache-space inefficiencies of traditional virtual machine or transpiler approaches.

 Using LLVM, compilation times are much quicker— generally under 30 milliseconds for entirely new SQL queries.
 Furthermore, the system can cache templated versions of compiled query plans for reuse.
 This is important in situations where users are leveraging OmniSci Immerse to cross-filter billions of rows over multiple correlated visualizations.Read the Technology White Paper

-OmniSci Core can store and query data using native Open Geospatial Consortium (OGC) types, including POINT, LINESTRING, POLYGON, and MULTIPOLYGON.
+OmniSci Core SQL engine can store and query data using native Open Geospatial Consortium (OGC) types, including POINT, LINESTRING, POLYGON, and MULTIPOLYGON.
 With native geo type support, analysts can query geo data at scale using a growing number of special geospatial functions.
 This opens up a wide range of new use cases for geospatial analysts, who can use the full power of GPU parallel processing to quickly and interactively calculate distances between two points and intersections between objects.
 Now analysts can find all points that fall within a building footprint or search for intersections between them.Learn More

 Optimizing hybrid execution also translates well to CPUs, which increasingly have “wide” execution units capable of processing multiple data items at once.
 OmniSci Core parallelizes computation across multiple GPUs and CPUs, and even improves query performance on CPU-only systems.Read the OmniSci-IBM White Paper